Rural Practice: Graduate Medical Education for (Position Paper)

 - Collaboration – how to get help from others and work together

-- Endurance – how to sustain oneself in rural practice
+- Endurance – how to sustain oneself and others in rural practice and lifestyle

 Medicare funding and definitions of rural training

-CMS should deliver on congressional intent and, under the rural exemptions granted in the Balanced Budget Act of 1997 and the Balanced Budget Refinement Act of 1999, eliminate caps on GME funding for both new and existing rural programs in graduate medical education desiring to increase the number of residents, provided that these programs are rural training tracks as defined below or have a significant track record of placing a high proportion of graduates in rural practice.
+CMS should deliver on congressional intent and, under the rural exemptions granted in the Balanced Budget Act of 1997 and the Balanced Budget Refinement Act of 1999, eliminate caps on GME funding for both new and existing rural programs in graduate medical education provided that these programs are rural training tracks as defined below or have a significant track record of placing a high proportion of graduates in rural practice.

 The BBA (Public Law 105-33) placed a cap on the number of medical residents that are eligible for Medicare direct and indirect GME payments.
 This limitation has negatively impacted the availability of funding to support rural residency programs.
 In the BBRA (Public Law 106-113), an exemption for RTT’s was included that was intended to exempt both “1-2” rural and “integrated” RTT’s from the GME funding freeze.
-Unfortunately, the lack of an accepted formal definition of an integrated RTT has prevented the Centers for Medicare and Medicaid Services (CMS) from exempting those programs from GME funding restrictions.
-In its rulemaking, CMS asserts that the BBRA does not adequately define an "integrated rural track" and that there is "no existing definition" of this entity.
-CMS has essentially limited the application of the exemption to 1-2 programs.
-Subsequent reallocation of residency slots under the Medical Modernization Act of 2003 (Public Law 108-173) did not benefit rural programs as predicted.
+Subsequent reallocation of residency slots under the Medical Modernization Act of 2003 (Public Law 108-173) did not benefit rural programs as predictedxxi.

 - A traditional rural training track, with at least 24 months practice experience in a rural setting